awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

    1. For **VPC**, choose the VPC that you just created\.

    1. For **Availability Zone**, choose an Availability Zone that differs from that of the first subnet\.
-The Availability Zones for both subnets must be in the same region\.
+The Availability Zones for all subnets must be in the same region\.

    1. For **IPv4 CIDR block**, configure a CIDR block large enough to provide sufficient IP addresses for Amazon ES to use during maintenance activities\.
 For more information, see [Reserving IP Addresses in a VPC Subnet](#es-reserving-ip-vpc-endpoints)\.
 **Note**